mozilla/esper-pioneer-shield-study/TELEMETRY.md

-# Telemetry sent by this addon
+# Telemetry sent by this add-on

 ## Usual Firefox Telemetry is unaffected.

-- No change: `main` and other pings are UNAFFECTED by this addon.
+- No change: `main` and other pings are UNAFFECTED by this add-on.
 - Respects telemetry preferences.
 If user has disabled telemetry, no telemetry will be sent.

 ## `pioneer-study` pings (common to all pioneer-studies)